GandhiCloudLab/ibm-watsonx-orchestrate/020-flow/readme.md

   --data '{ "source_city": "Pune", "destination_city": "Mumbai" }'
   ```

-### 2.2 Deploy the App in a Sever and Get Open API
+### 2.2 Deploy the App in a Sever and get Open API

 1. Create docker image and push it to registry.
 Don't foget to change the repo name `gandigit/wxo_news1`.